You know what’s irritating? People who treat the work-at-home life like a punchline.

 Gregory Ciotti, a marketing expert, put time into compiling the results of 10 studies that reveal what customers want and why it should be important to you.
 Here’s the scoop:

-- Customers want quality above quantity.
+- Customers want quality over quantity.

 - They know what they want and will share if asked.